peterhoward42/minikafka/docs/log.md

                         *  msgFileList.FilesContainingThisMessageAndNewer(
                         *  fileMeta.SeekOffsetForMessageNumber
-                    o  Revert to testing the poll action. o  Remove duplicated code to get index at start of Action methods
+                    o  Revert to testing the poll action.
-    o  What tests are appropriate for the filestore that are not covered by the interface conformity tests?
+                        *  The message encode/decode are useless layers? o  Simplest possible test. o  Get to compile and run o  says extra data in buffer
+                                    *  someome suggested new decoder for each o  second iteration is erroring on EOF o  think gonna have to seek after each decode to start of next message o  but doesn't that undermine architecture? o  stop and think. o  read entire file into memory and iteratively slice according to seek offsets, then don't need to seek in filesystem at all! o  smell having to make a new decoder for each iteraton. o  Add more checks o  Remove duplicated code to get index at start of Action methods o  Are there some other gob.encode/decode wrappers? o  What tests are appropriate for the filestore that are not covered by the interface conformity tests?